Kalixo-Labs/kalixolabs.com/content/homepage/about-me.md

  -->

-I have worked directly in the data science and big data industry for over 4 years.
+I have worked directly in the data science and big data industry for over 4 years; going from a contractor to a senior software engineer during that time.
+I work primarily with big data systems at a multinational bank, and have worked across business domains in risk, commercial banking, and machine learning development.